 Unlike an outright purchase or equipment secured through a standard loan, equipment under an operating lease cannot be listed as capital.
 It’s accounted for as a rental expense.
 This provides two specific financial advantages:

-Dealers’ rates may vary widely, but in general, the average APR for an operating lease is 5% or lower.
+Dealers’ rates may vary widely, but in general, the average APR for an operating lease is 5 percent or lower.
 Average contracts last 12 to 36 months.

 In fact, all but the shortest-term equipment leases must now be included on balance sheets.
 While leased equipment does not have to be reported as an asset under an operating lease, it’s far from free of accountability.

 Sometimes known as a capital lease, a finance lease structure is similar to an operating lease in that the lessor owns the equipment purchased.
 It differs in that the lease itself is reported as an asset, increasing your company’s holdings and its liability.

 Commonly used by large companies – such as major retailers and airlines – this setup provides a unique advantage, as it allows the business to claim both the depreciation tax credit on the equipment and the interest expense associated with the lease itself.
 In addition, the company may choose to purchase the equipment at the end of a finance lease.